amplication/docs/docs/how-to/authentication-plugin-examples.md

 - Uses Passport SAML strategy and generates JWT tokens for authorization.
 - For usage details, check the [SAML Auth Provider GitHub README](https://github.com/amplication/plugins/tree/master/plugins/auth-saml).

+#### Basic Auth Provider

+- Enables a straightforward authentication scheme built into the HTTP protocol. - Requires sending user's credentials in the form of a username and password, encoded in base64, included in the Authorization header of the request.

+#### KeyCloak Auth Provider

+- Integrates KeyCloak authentication and authorization into your service.
+- Provides single sign-on (SSO) capabilities and support for various identity protocols.
+- Requires setup of a KeyCloak server and configuration of a KeyCloak realm.
+- For detailed setup instructions and configuration options, refer to the [KeyCloak Auth Provider GitHub README](https://github.com/amplication/plugins/tree/master/plugins/auth-keycloak).

 ### .NET

-For .NET services, ASP.NET Core Identity is currently the primary authentication option.
+For .NET services, ASP.NET Core Identity is the primary authentication option.

 #### ASP.NET Core Identity